We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Pimples come in many different forms and depths, including blackheads whiteheads, cysts, and nodules.
-To banish these troublemakers, research has long pointed to topical medications such as benzoyl peroxide, antibiotics like tetracycline, and oral drugs that contain vitamin A, such as isotretinoin (Accutane) which is for moderate to severe acne.
+To banish them, research has long pointed to topical medications such as benzoyl peroxide, antibiotics like tetracycline, and oral drugs that contain vitamin A, such as isotretinoin, which is for moderate to severe acne.

 Vitamin A is a possible remedy for acne, but you need to make sure you’re getting it the right way.

 Because the vitamin is fat-soluble, it builds up in your body, and a high intake of more than 10,000 international units (IU) can be toxic.
-This is especially true during pregnancy, so women who are planning on becoming pregnant should check with their doctor’s before starting any supplements.
+This is especially true during pregnancy, so women who are planning on becoming pregnant should check with their doctors before starting any supplements.

 But as a topical medication, vitamin A can help with your acne.
-Most topical medications chemically alter the vitamin into a retinoid which you can apply to the skin.
+Most topical medications chemically alter the vitamin into a retinoid that you can apply to the skin.
 According to the Mayo Clinic, retinoids are the most effective treatment for acne because of their ability to regenerate and heal the skin rapidly, so that you quickly have fresh skin.

 Zinc is a mineral that can also help with acne.
 You can take it as an oral supplement or as a topical treatment.

 Tea tree oil is a good alternative to benzoyl peroxide, a well-known ingredient in acne creams.
 It has similar effects, wiping out bacteria and decreasing oil production.
-Both are available over the counter, but tea tree oil seems to cause less side effects like itching, burning, and peeling.
+Both are available over the counter, but tea tree oil seems to cause fewer side effects like itching, burning, and peeling.